seL4/docs/projects/sel4/configurations.md

 development and may not be suitable for a final release deployment that wants to leverage seL4's full capabilities.

-*Due to the experimental nature of many of the options, there may be undocumented incompatabilities when trying to configure several options together. seL4test, seL4bench or other user level examples can be used to test a baseline level of configuration correctness.*
+*Due to the experimental nature of many of the options, there may be undocumented incompatibilities when trying to configure several options together. seL4test, seL4bench or other user level examples can be used to test a baseline level of configuration correctness.*